Easy Seed Crackers

 Jump to Recipe

-So, with no flour or egg, what is it that holds Seed Crackers together?
+So, what is it that holds together Easy Seed Crackers?

-To bake the Seed Crackers, you’ll need a shallow baking tray lined with baking parchment or grease proof paper.
-My trays are approximately 32 x 22 cm which I found just right to make a cracker thick enough to hold together but thin enough to be crunchy all the way through.
+To bake the Easy Seed Crackers, you’ll need a shallow baking tray 32 x 22 centimetres or with a similar base area.
+This will ensure the crackers are robust enough to hold together but also thin enough to be crunchy all the way through.
+Be sure to line it with baking parchment or greaseproof paper.

-Simply spread the seed mixture evenly across the paper, using a rubber spatula or similar.
+Spread the seed mixture evenly across the paper, using a rubber spatula or similar.
 Make sure you go right up to the sides and corners of the tin as the mix will shrink a little as the water evaporates in the oven.
-And that’s it.
-Your crackers are ready to bake.
+Your crackers are now ready to bake.

 BAKING

-For my first batch of Seed Crackers, I couldn’t help just nibbling them on their own.
-I kept them in an airtight container on the kitchen worktop and just had to sneak a piece whenever I passed by.
+When you first make these wonderfully easy, tasty crackers, you might find it impossible (as I did) to stop nibbling them just as they are.
+I made the mistake of keeping them in a container on the kitchen worktop and just had to sneak a piece whenever I passed by!

 For me, the test of a good cracker is whether it’s a winner with cheese.
-Happily, Seed Crackers passed wonderfully well.
-Lovely with a chunk of Cheddar, they were great spread with creamy soft cheese too, topped with slices of cucumber and tomato for freshness.
+Happily, Seed Crackers passed this wonderfully well with hard cheeses such as Cheddar as well as spread with creamy soft cheese, topped with cucumber and tomato for freshness.

 Easy Seed Crackers

-Light, crispy and delicious, grain-free & gluten-free.
+Light, crispy and delicious, grain-free and gluten-free.
 The perfect crunchy accompaniment to spreads, dips, soups or cheese.
 Add to lunch boxes or enjoy as a healthy nibble.

 Ingredients